 People who already have a dishwasher should consider upgrading to a recent ENERGY STAR model if their dishwasher is more than 10 years old, or more than 5 years old if the dishwasher was not ENERGY STAR rated at the time of purchase.

-Efficiency standards for all dishwashers were increased in mid 1994, raising the average efficiency by 20% over the previous standard.
+Efficiency standards for all dishwashers have been increased 7 times since dishwasher standards were first set.
+Each time new standards are introduced, more stringent requirements are put in place for energy and water use.
 This means that all dishwashers sold in North America today are energy efficient dishwashers, compared to almost anything sold 15 years ago or more.